 Jodie Whittaker is cast as The Doctor

 Being a show in which the lead character regenerates into a different body every few years, Doctor Who has brought in some brilliant actors to play the title role—but before now, they had all been male.
 Could Time Lords change their gender?
 Steven Moffat showed us a few examples that this was possible, most notably when he had series villain The Master regenerate into the absurd mad genius that is Michelle Gomez.
 This gave fans hope that maybe, one day, our favorite madman in a box could potentially be played by a female, or at least by a non-white actor.
-Incoming showrunner Chris Chibnall is the one who finally made it happen.
-As sad as we will be to see the masterful Peter Capaldi go this December, we can take solace in the notion that he’ll be handing the TARDIS key off to Doctor #13, played by Jodie Whittaker.
-Known from her performances in Chibnall’s Broadchurch as well as the incredibly fun Attack the Block, Whittaker seemed a natural choice who wasn’t really on anyone’s radar.
-It didn’t matter.
-After 52 years and 12 different Doctors, (plus John Hurt) it was finally time.
-As the Eleventh Doctor, himself, said, “Times change, and so must I.”
+Incoming showrunner Incoming showrunner Chris Chibnall is the one who finally made it happen.
+As sad as we were to lose the masterful Peter Capaldi, we took solace in the notion that he was handing the TARDIS key off to Doctor #13, played by Jodie Whittaker.
+Known from her performances in Chibnall’s Broadchurch as well as the incredibly fun Attack the Block, Whittaker was a natural, and in proved to simply “be” the Doctor in her first few seconds on screen.
+It took 52 years and 12 different Doctors (plus John Hurt) but Whittaker’s performance made it worth the wait.

 Jurassic World grosses over $500 million worldwide in its first weekend